orbeon/orbeon-forms-doc/form-runner/component/grid.md

 These events are not dispatched if the number of iterations changes by other means, for examle if the data is replaced, or inserts/deletes happen outside of the component.

+[SINCE Orbeon Forms 2018.2]

+Both events take an `index` context information:

+- `event('index') as xs:integer`: the index of the row added or removed

 ## See also